 This trick is also smelly but it can work wonders for a stubborn microwave.
 Just microwave a little diluted vinegar in a glass container and then you should be able to wipe away any leftover dirt and grime.

-Yep, you can spray your dogs with vinegar to keep fleas away.
+Yep, you can spray your dogs with regular vinegar to keep fleas away.
 Just avoid their eyes and you should be good.
 Vinegar may be a strong smell but even fleas don’t like it, so this can play to your advantage.

 Purify The Humidifier